emmercm/www/src/blog/_pin-gha-action-digests.md

 _Note: you can specify a Git branch name such as `actions/checkout@main`, but nearly no one recommends this, as it doesn't protect you from breaking changes between major versions._

-Here's the problem with specifying a Git tag or Git branch: _they can change._
+Here's the problem with specifying a Git tag or Git branch: _they can change, they're "mutable."_

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/